 Final Verdict: Which is the Better Mic?

-After our detailed and lengthy review, our winner would be the Blue Yeti!
+After our detailed and lengthy review, my winner would be the Blue Yeti!
 I picked this for several reasons:

 If you’re someone who likes to experiment with different styles and would use this microphone for various reasons, you should get this one.

-The AT2020’s singular cardioid mode feels very limiting in our opinion.
+The AT2020’s singular cardioid mode feels very limiting, in my opinion.

-Another reason for our Blue Yeti pick was its unmatched convenience.
-The USB plug-and-play feature was a convincing factor for sure.
+Another reason for the Blue Yeti pick was its unmatched convenience.
+The USB plug-and-play feature was a very convincing factor for sure.

 Just the thought of having to buy additional equipment for the AT2020 is a big turn-off.

-Aside from buying the cables and the additional software, you would also need a computer fast enough to keep up with the interface and not to mention, now add that to the additional memory you would need to clear up.
+Aside from buying the cables and additional software, you would also need a computer fast enough to keep up with the interface.

-Not very convenient if you ask us.
+Not very convenient if you ask me.
 Too heavy on the technical side for home recording and would also take quite some time to set up.

-We also gotta give it to the Blue Yeti for the button designs.
+I also got to give it to the Blue Yeti for the button designs.

 With the knobs and external controls on the microphone itself, you’d know exactly where you are at with the microphone.